AnanthaRajuC/anantharajuc.github.io/_posts/2021-02-16-Bookshelf.markdown

 ### Presently Reading

 1. Principles: Life and Work by Ray Dalio
-2. Inspired: How to Create Tech Products Customers Love by Marty Cagan
-3. Architecting Cloud SaaS Software: Solutions or Products: Engineering Multi-tenanted Distributed Architecture Software by Sankaran Prithviraj
+2. Architecting Cloud SaaS Software: Solutions or Products: Engineering Multi-tenanted Distributed Architecture Software by Sankaran Prithviraj

 #### Technical

 1. UNIX: A History and a Memoir by Brian W. Kernighan
 2. The Systems Bible: The Beginner's Guide to Systems Large and Small: Being the Third Edition of Systemantics by John Gall **
 3. Competing in the Age of AI: Strategy and Leadership When Algorithms and Networks Run the World by Marco Iansiti, Karim R. Lakhani
+4. Software Engineering at Google: Lessons Learned from Programming Over Time by Titus Winters

+#### Product Building

+1. Inspired: How to Create Tech Products Customers Love by Marty Cagan

 #### Biography/Autobiography